-ECOsurfaces warrants that the Aurora rubber flooring will be free from manufacturing defects on both material and workmanship.
+ECOsurfaces warrants that the Aurora Rx flooring will be free from manufacturing defects on both material and workmanship.
 If such a defect is discovered, the customer must notify ECOsurfaces either through the contracting installer, distributor, or directly.
-If found to be defective within five years under normal non-abusive conditions, at the discretion of ECOsurfaces, the sole remedy against the seller will be to repair, to replace, or to issue a credit not exceeding the selling price of the defective goods.
+If found to be defective under normal non-abusive conditions, at the discretion of ECOsurfaces, the sole remedy against the seller will be to repair, to replace, or to issue a credit not exceeding the selling price of the defective goods.
+These warranties only apply to the original purchaser.